tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 I did not accidentally paste something twice; when running the `await` command multiple times, we are seeing the same object and thread IDs.

 The object ID makes sense since in our [REPL](#command-options) we had the `await` command use the same object.
 However, the same thread ID wasn't something we intentionally set up.
-This means we are reusing our thread.
+This means we are **reusing our thread**.
 This is great, as it helps save on the cost of starting up and maintaining a new thread.

 ## Fancy another

-So far, we've learned that `concurrent-ruby` will re-use our thread when calling `await` on the same instance of a class.
+So far, we've learned that `concurrent-ruby` will reuse our thread when calling `await` on the same instance of a class.
 What happens if we instantiate a new instance of our `HelloAsync` class?
 This is where the [`new-await` command](#command-options) in our REPL comes into play.

 ```markup
 > await